tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [README.md](../../../02-Homework/14-Deep-Learning/Instructions/README.md)

-Open the lesson slides, move to the _Unit 14 Homework Solution Demo_ and highlight the following:
+Open the lesson slides, move to the "Homework Demo" Section, and highlight the following:

 * Cryptocurrencies are gaining the attention of investors; however, due to its volatility and nature, conventional indicators and metrics are not always suitable.